strawberrypie/rusentiment/test.md

 An important caveat concerns smileys.
 We distinguish 3 cases:
 1. smileys are the ONLY indication of any sentiment.

- No need to help <span style="float:right;"> [no sentiment]</span>
+- No need to help <span style="float:right;"> [no sentiment]</span>
- we are hiring! :) <span style="float:right;"> [no sentiment]</span>
+- we are hiring! :) <span style="float:right;"> [no sentiment]</span>

-Such posts should be annotated with the “no sentiment” label, because the smileys here are used to simply mimic the facial expressions in a normal face-to-face conversation rather than express strong sentiment.
-Besides, they are easy to detect automatically
+<div style="text-align: justify">Such posts should be annotated with the**“no sentiment" label**, because the smileys here are used to simply mimic the facial expressions in a normal face-to-face conversation rather than express strong sentiment.
+Besides, they are easy to detect automatically. </div>

 2. smileys MIRROR the sentiment expressed verbally:

-That steak was outta control.
-I am in a food coma:)))<span style="float:right;"> [no sentiment]</span>
+- That steak was outta control.
+I am in a food coma:)))<span style="float:right;"> [positive]</span>
-bday dinner was nothing short of awesome 😍😍 and my baby looked GREAT 😜<span style="float:right;"> [no sentiment]</span>
+- bday dinner was nothing short of awesome 😍😍 and my baby looked GREAT 😜<span style="float:right;"> [negative]</span>
-I have job interview.
-I am a nervous wreck   <span style="float:right;"> [no sentiment]</span>
+- I have job interview.
+I am a nervous wreck   <span style="float:right;"> [positive]</span>

 Such posts should be annotated to reflect the sentiment expressed verbally.

 3. smileys CHANGE the sentiment expressed verbally:

-BAD BOY:))))))<span style="float:right;"> [no sentiment]</span>
+- BAD BOY:))))))<span style="float:right;"> [positive]</span>
-What an AWFUL way to lose the game Oakland 😂😂😂<span style="float:right;"> [no sentiment]</span>
+- What an AWFUL way to lose the game Oakland 😂😂😂<span style="float:right;"> [positive]</span>

-In such cases the overall dominant sentiment should be annotated.
+<div style="text-align: justify">In such cases **the overall dominant sentiment should be annotated**.
 The smileys weaken the explicit negative evaluation in bad/awful, they indicate that the speaker is joking.
-The overall sentiment is positive - although it is only expressed by the smileys.
+The overall sentiment is positive - although it is only expressed by the smileys.</div>

 4. smileys HEDGE the overall sentiment, usually serving to make negative sentiment sound slightly less negative, but not completely reversing the sentiment.
-I'm so grumpy.
+- I'm so grumpy.
 The drink I ordered from @Starbucks looks and tastes like a cup of cream.
-Fail:)))<span style="float:right;"> [no sentiment]</span>
+Fail:)))<span style="float:right;"> [negative]</span>
-Car broke down this morning, what an awful way to start my day:)))<span style="float:right;"> [no sentiment]</span>
+- Car broke down this morning, what an awful way to start my day:)))<span style="float:right;"> [negative]</span>

-In these examples, the smileys weaken the explicit negative evaluation, but the overall sentiment is still negative.
+<div style="text-align: justify">In these examples, the smileys weaken the explicit negative evaluation, but the overall sentiment is still negative.</div>

 5. Unlike smileys, words indicating mood (laughter, cries, swearing etc.) should always be taken into account.

- LOL stop judging my spelling, its beautiful HAHAHA <span style="float:right;"> [no sentiment]</span>
+ LOL stop judging my spelling, its beautiful HAHAHA <span style="float:right;"> [negative]</span>
 We had a good tournament, but fuuuck me.
 What a terrible way to go out.
-FML<span style="float:right;"> [no sentiment]</span>
+FML<span style="float:right;"> [negative]</span>

 Abbreviations like LOL and OMG should also be taken into account.

 # Hashtags

-Hashtags are generally treated as information units, similarly to words.
-The following example should be annotated as positive because both *lifeisgood* and *happymonday* are generally positive experiences:
+<div style="text-align: justify">Hashtags are generally treated as information units, similarly to words.
+The following example should be annotated as positive because both \#*lifeisgood* and \#*happymonday* are generally positive experiences:</div>

 - Be yourself.
-Everyone else is taken. #happymonday #Lifeisgood #Livefully <span style="float:right;"> [no sentiment]</span>
+Everyone else is taken. #happymonday \#Lifeisgood \#Livefully <span style="float:right;"> [positive]</span>
-- We couldn’t make this #beauty up if we tried!  #bermuda #ocean #vacation #sun <span style="float:right;"> [no sentiment]</span>
+- We couldn’t make this \#beauty up if we tried!  \#bermuda \#ocean \#vacation \#sun <span style="float:right;"> [positive]</span>

-On the other hand, similarly to words, they are to be ignored if the post consists entirely of hashtags and was probably accompanying some picture or video, and is uninterpretable without that content.
+<div style="text-align: justify">On the other hand, similarly to words, they are to be ignored if the post consists entirely of hashtags and was probably accompanying some picture or video, and is uninterpretable without that content.</div>

-- SayNoToRacism
+- \#SayNoToRacism
-- sayyestothedress
+- \#sayyestothedress
-- shepersisted
+- \#shepersisted

-However, some hashtags explicitly express the speaker’s mood or evaluation.
-In such cases, they should be treated accordingly, similarly to happy or terrible.
+<div style="text-align: justify">However, some hashtags explicitly express the speaker’s mood or evaluation.
+In such cases, they should be treated accordingly, similarly to happy or terrible.</div>

-Lewis should not be allowed to kick the ball #terrible <span style="float:right;"> [no sentiment]</span>
+- Lewis should not be allowed to kick the ball #terrible <span style="float:right;"> [negative]</span>
-My hair is sooo long #happy <span style="float:right;"> [no sentiment]</span>
+- My hair is sooo long #happy <span style="float:right;"> [positive]</span>

 # Mixed sentiment

-Some posts contain both positive and negative sentiment words, and are therefore usually more difficult to annotate.
+<div style="text-align: justify">Some posts contain both positive and negative sentiment words, and are therefore usually more difficult to annotate.
 In these cases, our policy is to annotate the DOMINANT SENTIMENT expressed in the post.
 That is, if you feel that overall the feeling expressed in the post is positive, it should be annotated as such (and vice versa).
-For example, in the following example we have both positive and negative sentiment:
+For example, in the following example we have both positive and negative sentiment:</div>

-I am DISGUSTED with my 2013 self.
+- I am DISGUSTED with my 2013 self.
 Thank god ive changed

-While “disgusted” could be a negative experience for the girl in question, it is outweighed by the positive evaluation that follow.
+<div style="text-align: justify">While “disgusted” could be a negative experience for the girl in question, it is outweighed by the positive evaluation that follow.</div>

-As sad as I am that vacation is over, it was absolutely amazing to be back in my home, shower, bath, bed.
+- As sad as I am that vacation is over, it was absolutely amazing to be back in my home, shower, bath, bed.
 And to see family last night.
 That felt great

-This post also contains a negative experience “vacation is over”, but it is also clearly outweighed by the positive evaluations that follow.
+<div style="text-align: justify">This post also contains a negative experience “vacation is over”, but it is also clearly outweighed by the positive evaluations that follow.</div>

+The policy for some of the less clear cases is outlined below.

-1. irony, sarcasm - overall negative entity is described with positive words:
+1. **irony, sarcasm** - overall negative entity is described with positive words:

-- You know how I just love dog drool on my sofa <span style="float:right;"> [no sentiment]</span>
+- You know how I just love dog drool on my sofa <span style="float:right;"> [negative]</span>
-- Thank you Captain Obvious <span style="float:right;"> [no sentiment]</span>
+- Thank you Captain Obvious <span style="float:right;"> [negative]</span>
 - Great.
 Another rainy day.
-How wonderful <span style="float:right;"> [no sentiment]</span>
+How wonderful <span style="float:right;"> [negative]</span>
-- Ohhhh how I looove being ignored <span style="float:right;"> [no sentiment]</span>
+- Ohhhh how I looove being ignored <span style="float:right;"> [negative]</span>
 - My power just went out, and my mom woke me up to inform me.
-I'm so pleased <span style="float:right;"> [no sentiment]</span>
+I'm so pleased <span style="float:right;"> [negative]</span>
-- If you push it harder, it will print faster! <span style="float:right;"> [no sentiment]</span>
+- If you push it harder, it will print faster! <span style="float:right;"> [negative]</span>

-2.  a negative characterization of some positive viewed entity, perhaps as a friendly joke:
+2.  **a negative characterization of some positive viewed entity, perhaps as a friendly joke:**
-- Bad Santa:))) <span style="float:right;"> [no sentiment]</span>
+- Bad Santa:))) <span style="float:right;"> [negative]</span>
-- You are such a bitch :)! <span style="float:right;"> [no sentiment]</span>
+- You are such a bitch :)! <span style="float:right;"> [negative]</span>

-3. an “acknowledging” characterization: the speaker says that overall, something is good or bad but it has some drawbacks or advantages:
+3. **an “acknowledging” characterization:** the speaker says that overall, something is good or bad but it has some drawbacks or advantages:

-- I accept your apology but it is too late <span style="float:right;"> [no sentiment]</span>
+- I accept your apology but it is too late <span style="float:right;"> [negative]</span>
-- It might not be perfect but it's still better than anything else <3 <span style="float:right;"> [no sentiment]</span>
+- It might not be perfect but it's still better than anything else <3 <span style="float:right;"> [positive]</span>
-- It’s not in English but it’s pretty easy to navigate <span style="float:right;"> [no sentiment]</span>
+- It’s not in English but it’s pretty easy to navigate <span style="float:right;"> [positive]</span>

-A frequent case of such a mixture is something positive happening despite negative factors:
+<div style="text-align: justify">A frequent case of such a mixture is something positive happening **despite negative factors**:</div>

-- Im broken, miserable and hopeless but you still love me <span style="float:right;"> [no sentiment]</span>
+- Im broken, miserable and hopeless but you still love me <span style="float:right;"> [positive]</span>
-- Nice crowd at Big House despite bad weather forecast <span style="float:right;"> [no sentiment]</span>
+- Nice crowd at Big House despite bad weather forecast <span style="float:right;"> [positive]</span>

-Another possibility is that the positive/negative attitude towards something is situational and differing from the usual speaker’s attitude.
+<div style="text-align: justify">Another possibility is that the positive/negative attitude towards something is situational and differing from the usual speaker’s attitude.
 It is the given context, some specific circumstances that change the overall evaluation.
+For example:</div>

+- I really like my Iphone, but the reception here is very bad. <span style="float:right;"> [negative]</span>
+- My day was going great until I remembered I haven’t seen my debit card in a couple days. <span style="float:right;"> [negative]</span>

+4. **comparative evaluation:** something characterized as good or bad in comparison to something else:

+- I did much better on my SAT compared to GMAT scores. <span style="float:right;"> [positive]</span>
+- Life is good alone, but always better with your special someone. <span style="float:right;"> [positive]</span>
+- Cooking a vegan meal is so much harder than slapping a steak on the grill. <span style="float:right;"> [negative]</span>
+- This restaurant is certainly better but it’s much more expensive <span style="float:right;"> [negative]</span>

+<div style="text-align: justify">The speakers implication here is that restaurant is better even though more expensive compared to another one (although the other restaurant is also expensive as a reference point).
+In such cases, the attitude towards the “main entity” rather than the reference point should be annotated.</div>

+5. **double sentiment of the same subject:** the same segment may express both how a speaker feels and their attitude towards something, and it may differ.
 For example:

-- I really like my Iphone, but the reception here is very bad. <span style="float:right;"> [no sentiment]</span>
-- My day was going great until I remembered I haven’t seen my debit card in a couple days. <span style="float:right;"> [no sentiment]</span>

-4. comparative evaluation: something characterized as good or bad in comparison to something else:

-- I did much better on my SAT compared to GMAT scores. <span style="float:right;"> [no sentiment]</span>
-- Life is good alone, but always better with your special someone. <span style="float:right;"> [no sentiment]</span>
-- Cooking a vegan meal is so much harder than slapping a steak on the grill. <span style="float:right;"> [no sentiment]</span>
-- This restaurant is certainly better but it’s much more expensive <span style="float:right;"> [no sentiment]</span>

-The speaker’s implication here is that restaurant is better even though more expensive compared to another one (although the other restaurant is also expensive as a reference point).
-In such cases, the attitude towards the “main entity” rather than the reference point should be annotated.

-5. double sentiment of the same subject: the same segment may express both how a speaker feels and their attitude towards something, and it may differ.
-For example:

-- I miss you so much <span style="float:right;"> [no sentiment]</span>
+- I miss you so much <span style="float:right;"> [negative]</span>
-- I wish I had your job <span style="float:right;"> [no sentiment]</span>
+- I wish I had your job <span style="float:right;"> [negative]</span>

-In both of these cases the speakers express a high opinion of something, but they feel bad for not having it.
-In such cases, the speaker’s mood towards something should be annotated as the main sentiment, not their attitude towards something.
+<div style="text-align: justify">In both of these cases the speakers express a high opinion of something, but they feel bad for not having it.
+In such cases, the speaker’s mood towards something should be annotated as the main sentiment, not their attitude towards something.</div>

-6. a greeting or some other speech act added to an overall neutral, informational post:
+6. a greeting or some other **speech act added to an overall neutral, informational post**:

-Good afternoon friends!
+- Good afternoon friends!
 The 2018-2019 registration day is getting started here at Lincoln Middle School.
 Remember to stop by between 10am and 7pm to complete the process.  <span style="float:right;"> [no sentiment]</span>

 # What to skip

-We are interested in CLEAR cases of positive or negative sentiment, so, IF IN DOUBT - SKIP IT!
-This especially concerns descriptions of experience that would be positive or negative for the annotator personally, but not necessarily for most people.
+<div style="text-align: justify">We are interested in CLEAR cases of positive or negative sentiment, so, IF IN DOUBT - SKIP IT!
+This especially concerns descriptions of experience that would be positive or negative for the annotator personally, but not necessarily for most people.</div>

 Posts to skip include the ones in which: